xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Limits.typ

   Sigma.desc (fun i ↦ Spec.map (CommRingCat.ofHom (Pi.evalRingHom _ i)))
 ```

-*Mathematical Significance:* For an arbitrary family of rings $(R_i)_{i \in I}$, there is a canonical morphism from the coproduct of their spectra to the spectrum of their product.
+*Mathematical Significance:* For an arbitrary family of rings $(R_i)_(i in I)$, there is a canonical morphism from the coproduct of their spectra to the spectrum of their product.
 When the index set is finite, this morphism is an isomorphism.

 == Open Immersion Structure